rininobaron/AI_ThermoBreastCancer_Herokuapp.com/README.md

 You can prove with this npy files (MEGA), Try yourself!: https://mega.nz/folder/UZoGBKpT#4Y6MRc-LE0EhvznrY4o1TQ

 **DISCLOUSERE**

-This Artificial Intelligence app is only for researching and developing new open tools with Artificial Intelligence in order to improve People Well Being and it's not a clinical tool yet.
+This Artificial Intelligence app is only for researching and developing new open tools with Artificial Intelligence in order to improve people's well-being and it's not a clinical tool yet.

 aithermobreastcancer2.herokuapp.com doesn't storage any data.